grandrew/plotti.co/plotti.co/index.md

 If you want to lock a single host IP address as a feeder of the data so that no other IP can send to your hash - you can use the path `http://plotti.co/lock/YOUR_HASH?d=1,2,3`.
 After executing this request the sender will be locked for this hash.
 The hash locks get dropped eventually, so keep using this address to continue holding the lock.

+Plottico now also supports `&k=KEY` request parameter to lock to specified key.
+Key takes preference over IP lock, if this hash was not locked by IP before.
+Use as `wget -q -O /dev/null "http://plotti.co/YOUR_HASH?d=1,2,3&k=YOUR_KEY"`.

 ### HTTPS

 [plotti.co](https://plotti.co) supports https!